CREAHDD/ReACT/README.md

 -   **MNIST**: Classic handwritten digits recognition dataset.
 -   **DTD (Describable Textures Dataset)**: Describable Textures Dataset.

-These datasets can typically be obtained via PyTorch `torchvision.datasets` or Hugging Face `datasets` library.
-Specific dataset download and preprocessing scripts will be provided in the `data/` directory.
+**Download instructions and preprocessing scripts will be provided soon.**

 ### Pre-trained Models and Checkpoints
 Our work is based on the **CLIP ViT-B/32** visual encoder.
 -   **CLIP ViT-B/32**: The pre-trained model can be obtained through the Hugging Face Transformers library or OpenAI's official repository.
--   **Task Expert Models**: The expert models for the eight tasks used in the paper, fine-tuned from CLIP ViT-B/32, will have their weight files provided with download links or instructions on how to generate them.
+-   **Task Expert Models**: The expert models for the eight tasks used in the paper, fine-tuned from CLIP ViT-B/32.
--   **Merged Backbone Models**: Checkpoints for pre-merged backbone models (e.g., obtained via AdaMerging or AMPP methods) will also be provided with download links.
+-   **Merged Backbone Models**: Pre-merged backbone models (e.g., obtained via AdaMerging or AMPP methods).

-Download links and loading instructions will be updated upon the release of the code repository.
+**Download links and loading instructions for all models will be provided soon.**

 ## Contributors and Contact